v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

     spam threshold and properties** link.

 4. In the **Spam threshold and properties** pane that appears, the **Bulk email threshold** at the top of the pane is set to **7** by default.
-Drga the slider to the left on the slider bar and change this value to **5.**
+Drag the slider to the left on the slider bar and change this value to **5.**

 5. Under the **Mark as spam** section, update the following settings: